Fast computation of exact confidence intervals for randomized experiments with binary outcomes: Introduction

-We make two contributions, corresponding to the two subproblems identified previously.
-First, we show that the exact confidence intervals $\mathcal I_\alpha$ from \cite{rigdon2015randomization} can be constructed in $O(n \log n)$ permutation tests in the balanced case, improving on the $O(n^2)$ tests required by \cite{li2016exact}.
-In the balanced case, where the treatment and control groups are of equal size, the proof is based on a new monotonicity property for the permutation $p$-values \eqref{intropvalue}.
+Our contributions address both of these subproblems.
+First, we consider balanced experiments.
+We analyze this special case in detail because it is common in practice and minimax optimal in terms of estimation efficiency.\footnote{See also \cite[Section 2]{kallus2018optimal} for a justification of balanced randomization via its blinding properties.
+In general, \cite{kallus2018optimal} shows that balanced complete randomization enjoys a minimax property even when potentially prognostic covariates are available to the designer of the experiment.} We show that the confidence intervals $\mathcal I_\alpha$ from \cite{rigdon2015randomization} can be constructed in $4 n \log_2 n$ permutation tests in the balanced case, improving on the $O(n^2)$ tests required by \cite{li2016exact}.\footnote{In this and the next paragraph, we assume that $n \ge 15$ in order to simplify the exposition.} The proof is based on a new monotonicity property for the permutation $p$-values in the balanced case.
 This permits us to greatly reduce the effective search space when finding $L_\alpha$ and $U_\alpha$.

-We analyze this special case in detail because it is common in practice and minimax optimal in terms of estimation efficiency.\footnote{See also \cite[Section 2]{kallus2018optimal} for a justification of balanced randomization via its blinding properties.
-In general, \cite{kallus2018optimal} shows that balanced complete randomization enjoys a minimax property even when potentially prognostic covariates are available to the designer of the experiment.}
+Further, when the permutation tests are approximated by Monte Carlo simulation with $K$ samples, we show that the resulting intervals cover the unknown parameter $\tau(\bs y)$ with probability at least $1 - \alpha$ if \be K\ge \frac{1}{2 \eps^2} \log\left(\frac{4 n \log_2(n) }{\eps} \right), \ee where $\eps < \alpha$ is an approximation parameter defined in \Cref{s:montecarlo}, and chosen by the user.
+Smaller values of $\eps$ correspond to confidence intervals that are smaller on average.
+Observe that a single Monte Carlo sample of $ T(\bs {\tilde Y}, \bs {\tilde Z})$ can be evaluated in $O(n)$ arithmetical operations, by using the Fisher--Yates shuffle algorithm to generate the randomization $\bs {\tilde Z}$ into equal groups.
+Then the overall complexity of algorithm producing Monte Carlo intervals for balanced experiments is

+We further show that by increasing $K$ (and decreasing $\eps$), these intervals will approximate the exact intervals proposed by \cite{rigdon2015randomization} arbitrarily well, and quantify how $K$ must scale in order to guarantee any desired coverage rate and approximation accuracy as $n$ increases.\footnote{ In our analysis, we treat each fundamental arithmetic operation (addition, subtraction, multiplication, and division) as $O(1)$.
+This is consistent with the typical convention in computer science; see, for example, \cite[p.\ 26]{cormen2022introduction}. }